...

 When Can You Smoke After Tooth Extraction?

-Smoking might have a negative impact on the healing process following tooth extraction.
+Smoking might harm the healing process following tooth extraction.
 Here’s why you should avoid it and when it’s safe to restart:

 Avoid smoking for at Least 48 to 72 Hours: Smoking should be avoided for at least the first 48 to 72 hours after a tooth extraction.
 The surgical site is sensitive at this time, and smoking might introduce toxic substances that delay recovery.